django-commons/django-typer/doc/source/howto.rst

 .. tip::

     Finalizers can be overridden just like groups and initializers using the :ref:`plugin pattern. <plugins>`

 Call Commands from Code
 -----------------------

 There are two options for invoking a :class:`~django_typer.management.TyperCommand` from code without spawning off a subprocess.
-The first is to use Django_'s builtin call_command_ function.
-This function will work exactly as it does for normal BaseCommand_ derived commands. django-typer_ however adds another mechanism that can be more efficient, especially if your options and arguments are already of the correct type and require no parsing:
+The first is to use Django_'s builtin :func:`~django.core.management.call_command` function.
+This function will work exactly as it does for normal :class:`~django.core.management.BaseCommand` derived commands. django-typer_ however adds another mechanism that can be more efficient, especially if your options and arguments are already of the correct type and require no parsing:

 Say we have this command, called ``mycommand``: